 On 2 September 2020, the globe celebrated the 75th anniversary of the end of World War II (WWII).
 This war remains one of the most painful and conflicting episodes in common European history.
-To mark this date, the EU-Russia Civil Society Forum held a virtual discussion “75 Years Since: How We Remember World War II in Europe” moderated by Steven Stegers (The Netherlands) of the EuroClio Association, a long-standing partner of the Forum.
+To mark this date, the EU-Russia Civil Society Forum and its history programme “Different Wars: Remembering the Past” held a virtual discussion “75 Years Since: How We Remember World War II in Europe” in partnership with the EuroClio, European association of history educators in the Netherlands.

-- What are the main narratives of remembering WWII in different European countries?
+• What are the main narratives of remembering WWII in different European countries?
 Who are the major actors of the commemoration process?

-- How does the clash of memories emerge?
+• How does the clash of memories emerge?
 In which way do the current conflicts of memories relate to each other?

-- How is the topic reflected in the history school education?
+• How is the topic reflected in the history school education?
 Is a unified history (or a unified textbook) possible?

-- What can be done to resolve these conflicts deriving from the historical past?
+• What can be done to resolve these conflicts deriving from the historical past?